nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

   - and when an `end` value is set, all referrals with a `ReferralRequest.authoredOn` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, referrals with a `ReferralRequest.authoredOn` after the `start` and with a `ReferralRequest.authoredOn` before the `end` **MUST** be returned

+- `Organization`, `Practitioner`, `PractitionerRole` and `HealthcareService` resources that are referenced by the above resources that represent the referral and its linked information

 ##### Diary entries #####
 Provider systems **MUST** include the following in the response `Bundle`: